 Women in Leadership

-The Medical School is committed to diversity and inclusion among its faculty, staff and students.
-Dean Jackson is leading an initiative to address the gender gap in leadership roles in the Medical School, and asked the Office of Faculty Affairs to create a task force on Women in Leadership (WIL).
+The University of Minnesota Medical School is committed to diversity and inclusion among its faculty, staff, and students.
+Dean Brooks Jackson is leading an initiative to address the gender gap in leadership roles in the medical school, and asked the Office of Faculty Affairs to create a task force on Women in Leadership (WIL).

-The purpose of this task force was to provide consultation and advice to the dean to ensure a productive and professional environment for female faculty in the Medical School.
-The taskforce was charged with developing recommendations regarding policies, issues and programming that would enhance the academic environment for female faculty and lead to an increase in the number of women in leadership positions.
-In October 2015 the task force released their report to the dean with their findings.
+The purpose of the task force was to provide consultation and advice to the dean to ensure a productive and professional environment for women faculty in the medical school.
+The task force was charged with developing recommendations regarding policies, issues, and programming that would enhance the academic environment for women faculty, and lead to an increase in the number of women in leadership positions.
+In October 2015, the task force released their report to the dean with their findings.

 A key finding was to establish a standing committee to implement the recommendations of the report.